Spaas geschiedenis - wieken

 2007

-Production site Poland
+Production facility in Poland

 Record hoogste kaars - Spaas